8 Tips to Sleep Better

 5) Increased stress [6]

 The truth is, I can go on-and-on with this list.
 It would honestly be more difficult to find some aspect of our well-being that inadequate sleep doesn’t negatively affect.
-What I hope this drives home is that consistent inadequate sleep can be one of the most detrimental things to our fitness and well-being.
-Similarly, fixing the issue of inadequate sleep can be one of the highest return-on-investment actions we take.

-Another point I want to make is that these symptoms are largely a result of consistently sleeping poorly.
 Even if you nail every aspect of a good sleep routine, there will be nights where you don’t sleep so well, and that is okay.
 In fact, it is inevitable.
 I am even writing this with a stiff neck from sleeping in a weird position last night.
-So, if you are trying to get your sleep habits in order and experience a night of inadequate sleep, don’t beat yourself up.
-It probably won’t be the last time it happens.

 So, how can we improve our sleep?

 There are multiple things that can be done to improve the quality of our sleep.
 If you want to improve the quality of your sleep routine, I suggest picking one of the following tips at a time and implementing it rather than trying to use all tips at once.
-Doing one at a time can be an easier strategy to stick to, and trying all of these won’t do you much good if you aren’t consistent.
-So, here’s what I suggest:

-1) Work to get 7-9 hours per night, and shoot for at least 8 hours of sleep opportunity
+1) Work to get 7-9 hours per night, and shoot for at least 8 hours of ‘sleep opportunity’

 I know, this is probably the one you want to hear the least.
 However, it’s the most important to get down.
 Based on the research, it seems best to first focus on quantity and then focus on quality when it comes to sleep.